Bogs need water not fire.

 Why blanket bog is so important and why burning needs to end

 Blanket bog is found in only a few parts of the world and the UK has a special responsibility at a national, European and global level to restore and conserve it.
-The blanket bogs and dwarf shrub heath and some of their associated species of the English uplands are protected by the highest European environmental designations under the Habitats Directive and Birds Directive.
+The blanket bogs and dwarf shrub heath and some of their associated species of the English uplands are protected by the highest UK environmental designations.

 Where blanket bog has been damaged by atmospheric pollution (largely historic), drainage and managed burning, the vegetation is often dominated by heather and may resemble dry heath - on many such areas, the layer of underlying peat suggests such areas of vegetation should properly be regarded as degraded blanket bog requiring restoration.